kmpm/nodemcu-uploader/README.md

 Installation
 -------------
-Should be installable by PyPI but it's not that tested yet.
+Should be installable by PyPI (prefered) but there might be packaging issues still.

     pip install nodemcu-uploader
-    nodemcu-uploader.py
+    nodemcu-uploader

 Otherwise clone from github and run directly from there

     git clone https://github.com/kmpm/nodemcu-uploader
     cd nodemcu-uploader
-    ./nodemcu-uploader.py
+    ./run.py

 Support
 -------